whitneyburton/portfolios/students/1508/jason-pilz/20151002-jason-pilz-m1.markdown.md

 Matt Stjernholm
 * Jason consistently pushed me to be a better student throughout Module 1.
 His positive outlook and “you can do it” attitude is a big reason why I stuck around in the Echo group — which I’m extremely grateful for.
 On top of that, Jason showed me countless keybinding shortcuts, Atom add-ons, and tricks that streamlined my workflow and made me more efficient.
 Can’t imagine where I’d be without Jason, and I look forward to having him around next module!

+Pat Wey
+* Working with Jason for two projects has been a pleasure.
+He is easy-going and flexible, independent of the fact that he has a family who wants to spend time with him!
+I'm impressed with his ability to take charge of the big picture items - he kept both me and the project on track from day one, carefully considering the implications of our design decisions.
+Furthermore, his ability to stay calm in the face of adversity (i.e. the spec harness) bolstered me when my confidence wavered.

+Despite his modesty, I've gathered that Jason has a great command of the concepts and processes we were taught in Module 1.
+He worked tirelessly on our project, and "hey I pushed some new commits" became a slack message I was used to waking up to.
+Finally, I've noticed that Jason regularly feeds his healthy curiosity.
+Almost daily, he'd share something with me that he discovered digging around in the docs or online.

 ### Playing a Part

 * Researched and was in contact with Bohemian Coding to determine a process for Turing to receive 50% student/teacher discount on Sketch3.
 Wrote up a Gist outlining the procedure and posted it for the school community.